 Book tours with local businesses

-You can self guide around with 2 days in Yangon easily but I do believe in supporting the economy by booking tours with local companies and you will get insider knowledge of the political and economical state of Myanmar.
+You can self-guide around for 2 days in Yangon easily but I do believe in supporting the economy by booking tours with local companies and you will get insider knowledge of the political and economical state of Myanmar.
 Also, they pointed out things around the city about daily life that would have passed us by otherwise.
 If you wish to travel further afield such as the Golden Kite of Myanmar, you could book some day tours along the way!

 Buy a SIM Card in Myanmar